ericmchen15/CodaWiki/08-Functions.md

 ```

 ## Interaction and Expression
-Coda's functions extend an invitation to interaction and expression.
-As you summon the function's essence with precise parameters, the symphony of actions orchestrated within unfolds, crafting an elegantly choreographed sequence of events.
+Coda's functions extend an invitation to engagement and creative expression.
+By summoning the essence of the function with meticulous parameters, a harmonious orchestration of actions takes place, resulting in an elegantly choreographed sequence of events.

 ```py
 let inp = input("What is your name? ");